-Second rule: whatever you choose to do, don’t wash porcini, the subject of this post.
+Whatever you choose to do, never wash porcini, the subject of this post.
 They will simply go soggy.
-Someone once gave me a mushroom brush….
+Someone once gave me a mushroom brush specially for the purpose….
 Lord knows where it is now… thankfully a damp cloth will do the trick.
-Slice them in half, vertically.
-And:

 - fry in butter and garlic (around fifteen minutes but it all depends on size), deglaze with a bit of dry martini, and serve on toast or with ribbon pasta